 The highest peak in Java and third highest in Indonesia after Sumatra’s Kerinchi and Lombok’s Rinjani, Gunung Semeru made me cry.
 Here’s why….

 For a town whose fortunes were built on the back of tin mining in one of the world’s deepest mines, where the only light source would have been a headlamp, Sungai Lembing’s most appealing natural attractions revolve around light.
 Rainbow Falls, located 10 kilometres outside of town is it’s prettiest.

 The magical cloud-covered views of Sungai Lembing are reason enough to wake up early and make the heart-pumping stair climb up Panorama Hill.

 Tsergo Ri’s snowy peak in Northern Nepal towered over me, out of reach.
 I bade Chan the best of luck, waved to our Nepalese guide Sanu confirming my departure and turned around.
 The wind had picked up, and as I descended with Pukumar, our Nepalese sweeper, its ice cold hand slapped me across the face in final act of insult.
 I had failed.

 For me, hiking is about the journey rather than the destination, and the reward is in summiting or completing the journey.
 But that’s not true of every hiker.
 I’ve plenty of hiking buddies who won’t sweat it out for anything less than a peak with a view from the top.
-If that sounds like you, then you’ll want to set your Waze in the direction of PD and make for Bukit Batu Putih.
+If that sounds like you, then set your Waze for PD and make towards Bukit Batu Putih.